anhrytsan/expense-tracker-backend/README.md

 This is a RESTful API built with Node.js, Express, and MongoDB.
 It serves as the backbone for the Expense Tracker frontend, handling all business logic, data storage, and user authentication.

+The frontend repository for this project can be found here: **[https://github.com/anhrytsan/expense-tracker-frontend](https://github.com/anhrytsan/expense-tracker-frontend)**

 ## ✨ Features

 * **RESTful API:** A well-structured API for managing all application resources: